SoftUni-Internal/interactive-content/EN/06-Unit-Testing/03-Unit-Testing-Best-Practices.md

 There are few recommendations regarding test names:

-- Test names should use business domain terminology.
+- Test names should use business domain terminology

-- Test names should be descriptive and readable.
+- Test names should be descriptive and readable

-- Our tests should express a specific requirement.
+- Our tests should express a specific requirement

-- Some of ours test names could include the name of the tested method or class.
+- Some of ours test names could include the name of the tested method or class

-- We must write clean names.
+- We must write clean names

-- Do not be afriad to write long names, as long as they need to be to explain the test.
+- Do not be afriad to write long names, as long as they need to be to explain the test

 Lets see some examples of **bad** test naming: